Preventing frost damage

 4. Insulate your loft

 Do you know how good your loft insulation is?
 Get up the ladder and take a look.
-Experts recommend it’s at least 27cm thick.
-Not only will that make your house warmer and less susceptible to frost damage, but you’ll save money on heating bills too.
+The Energy Saving Trust recommend it’s at least 27cm thick.
+Not only will that make your house warmer and less susceptible to frost damage, but you could save money on heating bills too.

 5. Inspect your roof